IIT-EnergySystemModels/InfraFair/README.md

 ## Functionality
-When provided with hourly representative snapshots, InfraFair can calculate (per snapshot and overall annual weighted average):
+Inputs to the model must consist of the **map of flows** in each of the assets as well as the **injections and withdrawals** of energy at each node.
+Additionally, the **rating capacity and the capital cost** of each asset must be provided for the model to be able to allocate costs to network users.
+Other information, such as the voltage and the length of each asset, can be provided to produce optional categorised results.
+When provided with hourly representative snapshots of these inputs, InfraFair can calculate (per snapshot and overall annual weighted average):

 * Individual agent flow and cost contributions to each asset in the network.
 * Country flow and cost contributions to each asset in the network.